 Services should aim to become more responsive to issues related to sexual orientation, gender identity and intersex variations, and to understand the specific health and wellbeing needs of subgroups within the LGBTIQ+ population.

-LGBTIQ+ Taskforce and Health and Human Services Working Group
+LGBTIQ+ Taskforce and Health and Wellbeing Working Group

-The LGBTIQ+ Taskforce has been established to ensure a whole-of-government response to LGBTI issues.
+The LGBTIQ+ Taskforce has been established to ensure a whole-of-government response to LGBTIQ+ issues.

 Health of people with intersex variations

 Intersex people are born with both female and male biological attributes.
 Intersex variations are natural biological variations and occur in up to 1.7 per cent of births.
 Health services should understand what intersex is.